bxb454/Neon-Racer/README.md

 ![image](https://user-images.githubusercontent.com/90420976/212458326-12e273e7-3c69-4f21-a4a8-c465133aba78.png)

-Pressing the Pause button (shown below) will pause the game and allow the player to resume the game, or
+Pressing the Pause button (shown below) will pause the game and allow the player to resume the game, or to quit.

 ![image](https://user-images.githubusercontent.com/90420976/212464645-7fed8a6d-bbea-4b1a-8f2e-4d3d01f61f76.png)